vikasakankshasharma-jpg/team4job/API_KEYS.md

 ### 4.3 Cashfree Payouts

-Used to disburse funds from the escrow account to the Installer and the platform (as commission).
+Used to disburse funds from the Marketplace Settlement account to the Installer and the platform (as commission).
 *   **Path:** **Developers > API Keys > Payouts**

 ```env